Over

 Master Models

-These models use the most exquisite and rarest materials on earth.
+These models use the most exquisite and exotic materials on earth.

 The supply of fine-quality tonewoods has diminished to the point